 In case of bronchiolitis, it is important to relieve nasal congestion with enemas and to control the progression of the disease.
 In toddlers, it can cause significant breathing difficulties requiring treatment with bronchodilators, or even oxygen.

-In children, as in adults, asthma can manifest itself chronically, throughout the year, or in crises, generally linked to environmental factors (allergies in particular), infectious or during of an effort.
+In children, as in adults, asthma can manifest itself chronically, throughout the year, or in crises, generally linked to environmental factors (allergies in particular), infectious or during increased effort or activity.
 Seizures tend to be more frequent at night and in the early morning.